Simple chicken pot pie recipe you can make with shredded rotisserie chicken! Semi homemade filing that’s easy to throw

 - Sliced berries during the summertime are always great when serving kids.

-Want to make leftover turkey pot pie directions if you want to freeze it.
-It’s great to do if you have a lot of leftovers don’t waste any meat AND we will show you how to make a few and freeze some for later too!
+Yes!
+Follow our leftover turkey pot pie directions if you want to freeze it.
+It’s great to do if you have a lot of leftovers don’t waste any meat.
+We will show you how to eat one and freeze some for later too!

 Here are a few other chicken recipes we know you’ll love too:

 - Instant Pot chicken noodle casserole has similar flavors but with pasta and cooks in NO time

 - Pressure cooker pot pie soup is amazing with any leftover chicken

 - Our Instant Pot chicken and rice is a huge hit with everyone who tries it